FangHuaiAn/LEGOEV3.Xamarin/README.md

-# LEGOEV3.Xamarin
+# LEGOEV3.Xamarin #

-##1.
-Create the Xamarin project with Visual Studio with Mac
+## Create the Xamarin project with Visual Studio with Mac ##
+   > Use Xamarin.iOS and Xamarin.Android
+   > I'll try to use Xamarin.Forms next step
-##2.
-Add iOS support
+## Add iOS support ##
+   > The origin samples hava Android project.
+I add iOS project.